panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ## Step 4: *arguments* object

+> The arrow function resolves `arguments` lexically.

-> The arrow function accesses `arguments` from the outer function.
+The `arguments` object inside of an arrow function equals to `arguments` of the outer function.

 Let's try to access `arguments` inside of an arrow function: